How to Apply

 To submit your application, complete the on-line application at the link below and submit a $50 (non-refundable) fee using a VISA, Master Card, Discover Card or choose the new eCheck option.

 As part of the on-line application you will supply the names, addresses, phone numbers, titles, and email addresses for 3 reviewers.
-The emails will go out to these reviewers upon completion of your application.
+Emails requesting letters of recommendation will go out to these reviewers upon completion of this portion of your application.

 As part of the on-line application you can upload your Statement of Purpose.
 Write a statement in which you describe your objectives in applying to the graduate program in Geological Sciences at the UO, your preparation and skills, your personal and academic accomplishments, your scientific interests, and your goals for the future.
 The statement provides the opportunity for you to inform the admissions committee about any intangibles not represented elsewhere in your application.
 If there are specific faculty that you are interested in working with, you are encouraged to identify them in the statement.
 The statement should be no more than one page.
 We recommend that students upload a pdf rather than paste their text in the on-line application.